Learn how freelancing in Estonia works in 2026: FIE setup, taxes, VAT, social tax, invoices, payments, visas, and Flexhire.

 Last updated

 July 2026.
 This guide is general information, not legal, tax, immigration, accounting, or financial advice.
-Confirm your own setup with EMTA, the e-Business Register, the Police and Border Guard Board or relevant embassy, and a qualified Estonian professional before acting.
+Confirm your own setup with EMTA, the e-Business Register, the Police and Border Guard Board or relevant embassy, and a qualified Estonian accountant, tax adviser, or lawyer before acting.

 Please sign in to leave a comment.